greg-js/arch-wiki-md-repo/wiki/_content/english/Distcc.md

 Make sure to change back `/etc/passwd` to its original state after these modifications.

-Alternatively you may use sudo without changing the shell in /etc/passwd.
+Alternatively, use sudo without changing the shell in /etc/passwd.

 ```
  # sudo -u nobody gcc --version